Kiba6644/equinox2023-CSA/README.md

 eMoTiOnAl dAmAgE Part 2?
-The last year I make code for this fest :sob:
+The last year I make code for Equinox :sob:

 Readme.md.
 Just download the files and run main.py, that launches a flask server. feel free to use this code no credits required